krischal111/Deep-learning-implementation/README.md

 ### Future works

+1. Adding scaling layer:

 First, I added the scaling layer, but haven't tested it.
 Scaling the input to [0, 1] really helped to train faster, when I used the other frameworks to train the MNIST.

+- [x] Done

+2. More adaptable to list of inputs

 Second, I could make the model more adaptable to the list of inputs, rather than a single training example.

+I think this is difficult to achieve without breaking the existing functionality.

+3. Fixing loss calculation

 Third, the loss gradients are working properly, but not the loss function.
 We don't need the loss functions in training process, but we do need them to see how the models are performing as the training progresses.
 Stabilizing the loss function would help the situation.

+- [x] Done.
+(But assuming that there is known ground truth, i.e. Ground truth is a single class, it's not a probability distribution over all classes.)

 ### Conclusion